tedneward/Azgaarnoth/Magic/Tattoos.md

 9 | Radiant | Gold
 10 | Thunder | Orange

-***Damage Absorption***.
-When you take damage of the chosen type, you can use your reaction to gain immunity against that instance of the damage, and you regain a number of hit points equal to half the damage you would have taken.
+***Damage Absorption.*** When you take damage of the chosen type, you can use your reaction to gain immunity against that instance of the damage, and you regain a number of hit points equal to half the damage you would have taken.
 Once this reaction is used, it can’t be used again until the next dawn.

 ### Barrier Tattoo
 *Wondrous item (tattoo), rarity varies (requires attunement)*